-The ADSP-2148x processor is rated for performance over the temperature range specified in Operating Conditions on Page 18.
+The processor is rated for performance over the temperature range specified in Operating Conditions.

-Table 57 airflow measurements comply with JEDEC standards JESD51-2 and JESD51-6, and the junction-to-board measurement complies with JESD51-8.
-Test board design complies with JEDEC standards JESD51-7 (LQFP\EP).
+Table 58 airflow measurements comply with JEDEC standards JESD51-2 and JESD51-6 and the junction-to-board measurement complies with JESD51-8.
+Test board design complies with JEDEC standards JESD51-7 (PBGA).
 The junction-to-case measurement complies with MIL- STD-883.
 All measurements use a 2S2P JEDEC test board.